Auxiliary Verbs

 Modals + the tense makers 'have' or 'be' + (the voice maker 'be') + main verb

-Note that the voice maker 'be' can be left out if the sentence is in active voice.
+Note that the voice maker 'be' can be left out if the sentence is in the active voice.

 For example:

-'Should' as a modal in negated.
+'Should' functions as a modal verb in negated form.

 There can be more than one auxiliary verb in a sentence.
 For example: